Monitoring a Data Layer

 In most cases, your data layer and its objects will be able to be called by the name of the data layer.
 You’ll need the name of the data layer to add it to your Audits and Journeys (the name is determined by someone internally at your company).

-The first step is to go to your Account Settings within ObservePoint, by hovering over the cog icon in the bottom left corner.
+The first step is to go to your Account Settings within ObservePoint, by clicking the cog icon in the bottom left corner and select Sub-Folders:

 Looking at a Data Layer in your Audit/Journey